Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

-\end{proof} Now we are ready to present the optimal transmission policy for a coding scheme $\mathcal{C}(n,k)$ with $\lambda=\mu=1$. \begin{lemma} For $\lambda=\mu$, at every channel use, a new source symbol is generated.
-The optimal transmission scheme from an age point of view is to use an MDS codes, and, whenever a message finishes its transmission after $n$ channel uses, we begin transmitting, at the $(n+1)^{th}$ channel use, the source symbol generated at that same time instant.
-This means that when the packet (or message) generated at time $t_0$ finishes its transmission at time $t'=t_0+n-1$, the next packet to be transmitted at $t_0+n$ is the one generated at this same time instant.
-All messages generated between $t_0+1$ and $t_0+n-1$ are dropped. \end{lemma} \begin{proof} Storing any number of packets and sending them will lead to a non-zero waiting time incurred by the stored messages since $n\geq k>1$.
-Whereas the policy presented in \Cref{lemma:lemma_ch8_opt_transmission} guarantees zero waiting time and whenever the system is idle, the freshest message is transmitted.
-Moreover, since we are assuming a constant service-time, then using \cite[Lemma 3]{UpdateorWait-2016arxiv} we deduce that the just-in-time policy is optimal.
-In our case, the just-in-time policy translates into the scheme described in \Cref{lemma:lemma_ch8_opt_transmission}. \end{proof} Theorem~\ref{thm:thm_ch8_MDS_optimal} shows that for a given couple $(n,k)$, the optimal coding scheme is the one that uses only MDS codes.
+\Cref{thm:thm_ch8_MDS_optimal} shows that for a given couple $(n,k)$, the optimal coding scheme is the one that uses only MDS codes.
 However, an explicit construction of such codes is not available for all values of $(n,k)$.
-In the rest of this paper, we use random codes to give an upper bound on the optimal average age achieved using MDS codes.
+In the rest of this paper, we use random codes to give an upper bound on the optimal average age.
 The use of random coding to construct fountain-like codes was used by Shamai et al. in \cite{ShamaiTelatarVerdu2007}.
-In this paper, the authors show that without any randomness we cannot properly define the notion of fountain capacity because there is always a case where the deterministic fountain codes cannot achieve any positive rate with an error probability tending to $0$.
+The authors of \cite{ShamaiTelatarVerdu2007} showed that without any randomness we cannot properly define the notion of fountain capacity because there is always a case where the deterministic fountain codes cannot achieve any positive rate with an error probability tending to $0$.
 Nevertheless, we use the rateless (or fountain) codes, previously adopted in \cite{NajmYatesSoljanin-ISIT2017}, to give a lower bound on the optimal achievable average-age $\Delta_{\epsilon}$.
-As shown in \cite{ShamaiTelatarVerdu2007}, these codes cannot be implemented in practice, that's why we do not consider them part of the possible coding schemes.
+As shown in \cite{ShamaiTelatarVerdu2007}, these codes cannot be implemented in practice, {this is} why we do not consider them {as} part of the possible coding schemes.